 Am I the Right Candidate for Liposuction?

-Liposuction gets rid of stubborn fat pockets that are difficult to get rid through exercise and diet.
+Liposuction gets rid of stubborn fat pockets that are difficult to get rid of with exercise and diet alone.
 While it’s a useful treatment, it is not a suitable option for everyone.

-If you are looking for body contouring treatments like liposuction, here are some criteria
+If you are looking for body contouring treatments like liposuction, below are some criteria;

-You’ll need have realistic expectations about the treatment.
-If you are looking for a contoured body and not just drop weight overnight or get rid of cellulite, this is the right treatment option for you.
+You’ll need to have realistic expectations about the treatment.
+If you are looking for a contoured body and not just drop weight overnight or get rid of cellulite, this is the right treatment option.

-You have great skin elasticity.
+You also need to have great skin elasticity.
 People with thicker skin have good elasticity and tend to show better results with liposuction as they do not have the problem of excess loose skin.

-Your weight needs to stable for at least one year.
-If your weight keeps on fluctuating, it is advisable to choose liposuction.
-Rather wait for it to stabilize and then opt for the treatment.
+Your weight needs to be stable for at least a year.
+If your weight fluctuates, it is advisable not to choose liposuction.
+Instead, you should wait for it to stabilize and then opt for the treatment.

-You do not drink or smoke or can quit smoking and drinking for an extended period of time before and after the surgery.
+You do not drink or smoke or alternatively you can quit smoking and drinking for an extended period of time both before and after the surgery.